Back2Color: Domain-Adaptive Synthetic-to-Real Monocular Depth Estimation for Dynamic Traffic Scenes: Methodology

 \section{Methodology}

-In this section, we introduce the Back2Color framework, which masters the depth-to-color mapping within the target domain to train the Color Net (\ref{section:depth2colors}).
-Back2Color is enhanced by Real-Syn CutMix (\ref{section:Syn-Real CutMix}) and a strategy for handling textureless background objects (\ref{section:Sky_loss}).
-We then discuss the VADepth, based on the Visual Attention Network, designed for high performance and lightweight architecture (\ref{section:VADepth}).
-Lastly, we describe the Auto-learning Uncertainty Temporal-Spatial Fusion (Auto-UTSF) (\ref{section:Auto-UTSF}) for addressing non-rigid motion challenges.
-In this paper, Depth and Disparity are equivalent.
+In this section, we present the Back2Color framework, which captures the depth-to-color mapping within the target domain and transfers synthetic colors to pseudo-realistic ones (\ref{section:depth2colors}).
+Back2Color is further enhanced with Real-Syn CutMix (\ref{section:Syn-Real CutMix}) to jointly train for unsupervised depth estimation in the real world and supervised depth estimation in synthetic data.
+Then, we describe the Auto-learning Uncertainty Temporal-Spatial Fusion (Auto-UTSF) module (\ref{section:Auto-UTSF}), designed to address challenges associated with non-rigid motion.
+Throughout this paper, Depth and Disparity are considered equivalent.